-(Mark One)

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2020

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 for the transition period from to .

-Commission file number: 001-37392

-Apollo Medical Holdings, Inc.

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-95-4472349 (I.R.S.
-Employer

-Identification No.)

-1668 S. Garfield Avenue, 2nd Floor, Alhambra, California 91801 (Address of principal executive offices, including zip code)

-Registrant's telephone number, including area code: (626) 282-0288

-Securities registered pursuant to Section 12(b) of the Act:

-Title of Each Class Trading Symbol Name of Each Exchange on Which Registered Common Stock, \$0.001 par value per share AMEH Nasdaq Capital Market

-Securities registered pursuant to Section 12(g) of the Act:

-None
+(Mark On ne) \boxtimes ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SI ECURITIES EXC CHANGE ACT OF 1934 For the fiscal year e nded December 3 31, 2021 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 for the transition p eriod from to do Commission file number: 001-37 7392 Apollo Medic (Exact name of registra Delaware 95-4472349 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) Garfield Avenue, 2nd Registra nt's telephone number, including area code de: (626) 282-0288 Secu ırities registered pursı ant to Section 12 2(b) of the Act: Title of Each Class Trading S ymbol Name of Each Exchange on Which Registered Common Stock, \$0.001 par value per share AME Н Nasdaq Capital Market Secu nant to Section 126 None e of class) 2(g) of the Act: Indicate by y check mark if the registrant is a well-known seasoned issu er, as defined in Rule 4 05 of the Securities es Act.
+Yes ⊠ No 🏻 Indicate by y check mark if the registrant is not required to file reports p oursuant to Section 13 c or 15(d) of the Exch change Act.
+Yes □ No ⊠ y check mark whether the registrant (1) has filed all reports er period that the registrant was required to file such reports 1) of the Securities Exchange Act of 1934 during the preceding 12 months requirements for the past 90 days.
+Yes 🗵 No  s (or for y check mark whether the registrant has submitted electrouring the preceding 12 months (or for such shorter period the ired to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 uch files).
+Yes $\ \ \square$ 5 of this y check mark whether the registrant is a large accelerated of "large accelerated filer," "accelerated filer," "smaller re rated filer, a smaller reporting company, or emerging growth company. h company" in Rule 12b-2 of the Exchange Act.
+See the Large acce elerated filer X Accelerated filer Non-accel erated filer Smaller reporting of Emerging growth company rging growth company, indicate by check mark if the regis provided pursuant to Section 13(a) of the Exchange Act. \Box strant has elected not to use the extended d transition period for complying with any new or revised financial acc ounting y check mark whether the registrant has filed a report on a 4(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the ssment of the effectiveness of its internal control over financial reportin epared or issued its audit report. \boxtimes g under Indicate by y check mark whether the registrant is a shell company (as o defined in Rule 12b-2 o f the Exchange Act ct). ☐ Yes ⊠ No gate market value of common stock held by non-affiliates tely \$2.4 billion (based on the closing price for shares of th e last day of the registrant's most recently completed second fiscal quar- by the NASDAQ Capital Market on June 30, 2021). ter, was As of Febr ruary 16, 2022, there were 55,956,280 shares of common sto ock of the registrant, \$0 .001 par value per r share, issued and outstanding.
+DOG CUMENTS INCORE ORATED BY R REFERENCE 0-K to the extent stated herein.
+Such Proxy Statement will registrant are incorporated herein by reference in Part III of this Annual ge Commission (the "SEC") within 120 days of the registrant's fiscal year

-(Title of class)
+Table of Contents

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes  No 🗍

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Exchange Act.
-Yes  No 🖓

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \Box No \Box

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes  No 🗇

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or emerging growth company.
-See the definitions of "large accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Π Accelerated filer

-Non-accelerated filer Smaller reporting company Π

-Emerging growth company Ο

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. []

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-I Yes I No

-The aggregate market value of common stock held by non-affiliates of the registrant, as of June 30, 2020, the last day of the registrant's most recently completed second fiscal quarter, was approximately \$503.6 million (based on the closing price for shares of the registrant's common stock as reported by the NASDAQ Capital Market on June 30, 2020).

-As of March 8, 2021, there were 54,585,258 shares of common stock of the registrant, \$0.001 par value per share, issued and outstanding.

-DOCUMENTS INCORPORATED BY REFERENCE

-Portions of the registrant's definitive Proxy Statement for the 2021 annual meeting of the stockholders of the registrant are incorporated herein by reference in Part III of this Annual Report on Form 10-K to the extent stated herein.
-Such Proxy Statement will be filed with the Securities and Exchange Commission (the "SEC") within 120 days of the registrant's fiscal year ended December 31, 2020.